jorgebucaran/hyperapp/docs/lifecycle.md

 ## `oncreate`

-The `oncreate` event is fired after the element is created and attached to the DOM.
+This event is fired after the element is created and attached to the DOM.
 Use it to manipulate the DOM node directly, make a network request, start an animation, etc.

 ```jsx
 function Textbox({ placeholder }) {